-Upon receiving G-traffic for an SFG on a BD, an upstream PE configured to follow this procedure, e.g., PE1:
+Upon receiving G-traffic for a configured SFG on a BD, an upstream PE configured to follow this procedure, e.g., PE1:

-- a.
-Originates an S-PMSI (\,G) route for the SFG that is imported by all the PEs attached to the tenant domain.
+- Originates an S-PMSI A-D (,G)/(S,G) route for the SFG.
+An (,G) route is advertised if the SFG is configured for any source, and an (S,G) route is advertised (where the Source can have any length) if the SFG is configured for a prefix. - The S-PMSI A-D route is imported by all the PEs attached to the tenant domain.
 In order to do that, the route will use the SBD-RT (Supplementary Broadcast Domain Route-Target) in addition to the BD-RT of the BD over which the G-traffic is received.
 The route SHOULD also carry a DF Election Extended Community (EC) and a flag indicating that it conveys an SFG.
-The DF Election EC and its use is specified in [DF]. - b.
-The above S-PMSI route MAY be advertised with or without PMSI Tunnel Attribute (PTA): - With no PTA if an I-PMSI or S-PMSI with IR/AR/BIER are to be used. - With PTA in any other case. - c.
-The S-PMSI (\,G) route is triggered by the first packet of the

-SFG and withdrawn when the flow is not received anymore.
+The DF Election EC and its use is specified in [RFC8584].

+- The above S-PMSI A-D route MAY be advertised with or without PMSI Tunnel Attribute (PTA): - + With no PTA if an I-PMSI or S-PMSI A-D with IR/AR/BIER are to be used. - + With PTA in any other case. - The S-PMSI A-D route is triggered by the first packet of the SFG and withdrawn when the flow is not received anymore.
 Detecting when the G-source is no longer active is a local implementation matter.
 The use of a timer is RECOMMENDED.
 The timer is started when the traffic to G1 is not received.
-Upon expiration of the timer, the PE will withdraw the route.

-3. Single Forwarder (SF) Election
+Upon expiration of the timer, the PE will withdraw the route - 3.
+Single Forwarder (SF) Election

-If the PE with a local G-source receives an S-PMSI route for the same SFG from a remote PE, it will run a Single Forwarder (SF) Election based on the information encoded in the DF Election EC.
+If the PE with a local G-source receives one or more S-PMSI A-D routes for the same SFG from a remote PE, it will run a Single Forwarder (SF) Election based on the information encoded in the DF Election EC.
+Two S-PMSI A-D routes are considered for the same SFG if they are advertised for the same tenant, and their Multicast Source Length, Multicast Source, Multicast Group Length and Multicast Group fields match.